What is a California registered agent?

 To change your registered agent after formation:

 • Obtain written consent from your new registered agent before filing any changes.
-Commercial agents must have a current Form 1505 on file with the Secretary of State.
+If your new agent is a corporate registered agent, that entity must have a current Form 1505 on file with the Secretary of State.

-• File a Statement of Information form specific to your entity type with the California Secretary of State.
-Include complete details: agent's full legal name and physical California street address.
+• File a Statement of Information specific to your entity type with the California Secretary of State.
+A current Statement of Information, which includes any updated agent information, supersedes all prior statements under §1502(e).
+For LLCs, this is Form LLC-12.
+For corporations, use the applicable Statement of Information form.
+Include the agent's full legal name and physical California street address.

 FAQs about California registered agents